Ribagorza (comarca)

-The Ribagorçan dialect is a transitional Aragonese–Catalan dialect spoken in the western part of the county.
+The Ribagorçan dialect is a transitional Aragonese–Catalan dialect spoken in the western part of the comarca.
 Municipalities in the eastern part, bordering Catalonia, are part of La Franja, a geolinguistic area, where the local language is a variety of Catalan.
 However, Aragonese and Catalan form a dialect continuum here and the geographical limit of both languages cannot be drawn in a clear-cut manner.

 Municipalities

 The Catalan version of the names of the towns are in brackets.